Most businesses have come to realise the importance of purchasing social media insurance

 Social media risks arise because the platforms don’t have the same level of editorial or legal controls that traditional media once did.
 Therefore, promoting your business or promoting someone else’s business, creates a number of potential risks that need to be managed.

-Sensible businesses will maintain professional indemnity insurance
+Sensible businesses will maintain business insurance

-Below we take a look at social media risks created by publishing content and potential controls to mitigate your exposure to third party claims.
+Below we take a look at social media insurance risks created by publishing content and potential controls to mitigate your exposure to third party claims.

 Defamation is the making of a false statement concerning a person or business that damages their reputation.
 Libel is a written statement, whereas - slander is a spoken statement.